carltzzz/UPD_cjbugaoan/README.md

 - run `npx ts-node ./wallet_to_bs58.ts` to run ./create_account.ts
 - Add `.gitignore` and put the word `node_modules` for git to ignore the node_modules directory

-- run 'npx create-next-app@latest' to create next js project
+- run `npx create-next-app@latest` to create next js project
-- run 'npm run dev' to run blink to local host
+- run `npm run dev` to run blink to local host

 - `git add <filename>` to add files to be pushed
 - `git status`